Frequently-asked questions

 If a student misses the text entry, can they still do the calibration training and

-No, a student cannot do peer reviews without a text submitted.
+No, a student cannot do peer reviews without having submitted a text.

 Can CPR accept late text submissions?

-There are two instructor tools in the program that let you as accept late texts
+There are two instructor tools in the program that let you accept late texts

 if you wish.
 Both options are located under your Tools menu.

-- You can submit the text for a student by uploading the file after the posted due date.
+- You can submit the text for a student after the posted due date.

-particularly if they have just missed the deadline.
-The second option requires the
+efficient, particularly if they have just missed the deadline.
+The second option

 What happens if a student misses the calibration stage end time?

-In all cases, if students have completed the text entry, they can do the calibrations
+If students have completed text entry, they can do the calibrations and reviews

-and reviews afterwards regardless if they missed the calibrations end time and the
+afterward regardless of whether they missed the calibrations end time, provided

-assignment has not ended.
-Depending on the assignment settings you chose when you
+the assignment has not ended.
+Depending on the assignment settings you chose

-activated the assignment, these students may get only a percentage of the grade
+when you activated the assignment, these students may get only a percentage of

-for the calibration training component of the assignment and may or may not (RCI
+the grade for the calibration training component of the assignment and may or

-= 0) have their reviews count towards their peers text scores.
+may not have their reviews count towards their peers’ text scores.

 What happens if a student forgets to finish the peer reviews?

-You may extend the end time for the assignment for any student if you wish.
+You may extend the assignment end time for the student, if you wish.

 Does CPR have a way to detect plagiarism?